 *Disclosure: This post contains affiliate links.
 I am a participant in the Amazon Associates Program as well as other affiliate programs and may earn a commission on qualifying purchases made after clicking links from this site.
 There is never any additional cost to you.
 For more information, please consult my Disclosure Policy.

-Many who are waiting for their Covid stimulus for US citizens abroad like myself live in countries with mail service suspended and were unable to enter their direct deposit information.
-My check was supposedly mailed nearly 2 months ago, but mail service to Colombia is suspended.
+Many who are waiting for their Covid stimulus for US citizens abroad like myself live in countries where mail service had been suspended and were unable to enter their direct deposit information.
+My check was supposedly mailed in May, but mail service to Colombia was suspended and it never arrived.
 After calling to put a trace on my check, I was able to enter a bank account for direct deposit.
 See more about how I was able to do so in the section titled “But what if there is no mail service where I live?”
+In my case, as of this update, I still have not received it, even after entering my bank details.

 I will do my best to keep this as up to date as possible as more details come out about how expats can get the Covid-19 economic stimulus.
 Also, please note that I am not an accountant or finance professional and nothing below should be considered financial advice.